lichkitsch/old_campaigns/lindorwin/adventures/battalion.md

 When questioned on this, Dama will say that he told the man "I'll bill you."
 Dama was making a deal with the man, a smuggler, to bring him a special gemstone.
 Dama was planning to have it cut and set into a silver band for Ifir as a gift when she had the baby, but the shipment was going to be late.
 Dama didn't want to admit this to the angels, as smuggling is also illegal and they would've ruined the surprise for Ifir.

 ## Twist/Setback
+On her way back to see Dama, Ifir is slipped another piece of paper, this time with a small blue disk included.
+This note reads "danger bigger, blue safety right time".

 ## Climax
 At Dama's trial, Ifir is given the opportunity to present the evidence and lay out the events for the acting judge L.G.
 Ursa.
-What Ifir doesn't know is that Dama wasn't arrested for the murder, which the angels already solved and arrested the Mason's guildmaster before he could leave the city.
-Dama was actually arrested for raising his sword to Elduin those few weeks back.
+What Ifir doesn't know is that Dama wasn't only arrested for the murder.
+Dama was also arrested for raising his sword to Elduin those few weeks back.

 L.G.
 Ursa calls for Dama's execution.

+When things get bad, the blue portal-coin activates and Vela gives Ifir a wink and a helping hand through the portal before turning to join Julius in holding the angels, including Lynx and Carina, back.

 ## Revelation
-Someone on the team told Dama that Ifir worked for Elduin as a spy.
+The blue disk is a portal-coin which opens up to the forest outside of White Vale.
+Ifir, Dama, and Ezrah are met by Anabushka, Ilien, and Polly in the woods, where Ilien explains.
+She ran away from the Light because she was found out as a traitor.
+She didn't meet Polly and Ana until after she was already in hiding here in White Vale.
+According to Ilien there's a growing unrest in the angels, many of whom don't think Elduin is working for good.
+Anabushka claims to know of a way to defeat Elduin, but that it won't be easy.
+Ilien seems to believe that Ifir's past as a spy working for Elduin might come in handy for overthrowing him.
+This alerts Dama, who didn't know she was a spy.
 Dama says "I can understand why you didn't tell me." but instead Ifir hears "Why didn't you tell me?"
 Elduin's influence on Ifir's senses is growing stronger.

-Why are the Silence after the royal family?
-To replace them?
-They clearly want to summon their demonic deity.

-Ancient Demon Emperor Rulomqo'leth (Devourer) (looks like an oni, large fangs and pointed ears) Rul?
-As in Dama's father Rul?
-Is the demon emperor related to Dama?
-Dama has no magic, maybe the demon emperor is weak against magic?
-Maybe that's why Rul was transformed into the Scaled One?
-His mother is clearly magical, but wasn't until the deal with a devil.
-Also who was the devil she made a deal with?
-Maybe the devil knew that bringing Rul back in his original form wasn't possible?

-## Elduin's Military Structure
-1. Elduin, Keeper of the Light
-2. Special Advisor: Ifir Spellsong / Polaris
-3. War Councilman (4): Cassiopeia / Scorpius / Crux / Cancer
-4. Field Marshal (8): Leo / Canis Major / Andromeda / Taurus / Saggitarius / Lyra / Aquarius / Cygnus
-5. General (16): Corvus, Ursa Major, Cepheus, Grus, Draco, Delphinius, Capricornus, Pegasus, Perseus, Gemini, Crater, Auriga, Orion, Hydra, Borealis, Pisces
-6. Lieutenant General (32)
-7. Major General (64)
-8. Brigadier General (128)
-9. Colonel (256)
-10. Lieutenant Colonel (512)
-11. Major (1,024)
-12. Captain (2,056)
-13. First Lieutenant (4,112)
-14. Second Lieutenant (8,224)
-15. Warrant Officer (16,448)
-16. Seargeant (32,896)
-17. Staff Sargeant (65,792)
-18. Officer Cadet (131,584)
-19. Corporal (263,168) - Called upon frequently
-20. Private (526,336) - Only leave the Light for brute force battles
-21. Trainee (1,052,672) - Do not leave the Light